llm-bible/llm-bible.github.io/_publications/zou2021low.markdown

 bibkey: zou2021low
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2109.04080"}
-tags: ['Security', 'Training Techniques', 'Tools', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Tools', 'Applications', 'RAG', 'Security', 'Training Techniques', 'Pretraining Methods']
 ---
 With the rapid increase in the volume of dialogue data from daily life, there is a growing demand for dialogue summarization.
 Unfortunately, training a large